-Dr. iur.
-Manuel Walser, LL.M., is a lawyer and head of Walser Attorneys at Law Ltd. in Vaduz.
-Since 2014, he has been a Board member of the Liechtenstein Arbitration Association, as well as a Board member and, since 2019, the Vice-President of the Liechtenstein Chamber of Lawyers.
+Manuel Walser is a lawyer and head of Walser Attorneys at Law Ltd. in Vaduz.
+Since 2014 he has been a Board member of the Liechtenstein Arbitration Association as well as a Board member of the Liechtenstein Bar Association.
 He regularly acts as counsel and arbitrator in international and national arbitration cases.
-Since 2017, he has been the official arbitrator of the Principality of Liechtenstein at the Court of Conciliation and Arbitration of the OSCE.
-His track record also includes the representation of private and institutional clients in civil and commercial disputes before the state courts; in particular, in international corporate, foundation and trust matters.
+Since 2017 he has been the official arbitrator of the Principality of Liechtenstein at the Court of Conciliation and Arbitration of the OSCE.
+His track record also includes the representation of private and institutional clients in civil and commercial disputes before the state courts, in particular, in international corporate, foundation and trust matters.

-In 2018, Manuel published the monograph Arbitrability in Liechtenstein Law; the work provides the first manual for arbitration in Liechtenstein and across the borders.
-In 2019, he published his work, Seat of Arbitration in Liechtenstein Law.
+In 2018 Manuel published the monograph Arbitrability in Liechtenstein Law; the work provides the first manual for arbitration in Liechtenstein and across the borders.
+In 2019, he will publish his work, Seat of Arbitration in Liechtenstein Law.
 Furthermore, he regularly publishes on matters of arbitration law and speaks at national and international conferences.